PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Abstract

 \section{Abstract}

-Since BERT \cite{devlin2018bert}, learning contextualized word embeddings has been a de-facto standard in NLP.
-However, the progress of learning contextualized \emph{phrase} embeddings is hindered by the lack of a human-annotated, phrase-in-context benchmark.
-To fill this gap, we propose PiC---a dataset of $\sim$28K of noun phrases accompanied by their contextual Wikipedia pages and a suite of three tasks of increasing difficulty for evaluating the quality of phrase embeddings.
-We find that training on our dataset improves ranking models' accuracy and remarkably pushes Question Answering (QA) models to near-human accuracy which is 95\% Exact Match (EM) on semantic search given a query phrase and a passage.
-Interestingly, we find evidence that such impressive performance is because the QA models learn to better capture the common meaning of a phrase \emph{regardless} of its actual context.
-That is, on our Phrase Sense Disambiguation (PSD) task, SotA model accuracy drops substantially (60\% EM), failing to differentiate between two different senses of the same phrase under two different contexts.
-Further results on our 3-task PiC benchmark reveal that learning contextualized phrase embeddings remains an interesting, open challenge.
+While contextualized word embeddings have been a de-facto standard, learning contextualized \emph{phrase} embeddings is less explored and being hindered by the lack of a human-annotated benchmark that tests machine understanding of phrase semantics given a context sentence or paragraph (instead of phrases alone).
+To fill this gap, we propose PiC---a dataset of $\sim$28K of noun phrases accompanied by their contextual Wikipedia pages and a suite of three tasks for training and evaluating phrase embeddings.
+Training on PiC improves ranking-models' accuracy and remarkably pushes span-selection (\se) models (\ie, predicting the start and end index of the target phrase) near human-accuracy, which is 95\% Exact Match (EM) on semantic search given a query phrase and a passage.
+Interestingly, we find evidence that such impressive performance is because the \se models learn to better capture the common meaning of a phrase \emph{regardless} of its actual context.
+SotA models perform poorly in distinguishing two senses of the same phrase in two contexts ($\sim$60\% EM) and in estimating the similarity between two different phrases in the same context ($\sim$70\% EM).